Forgot password

 If you're attending in person maybe wear a helmet.

 With the annual Macy’s Thanksgiving Day Parade about to begin, why not warm up with the craziest balloon moments that have popped off over the years?
-Thankfully nobody has died, though after reading this you might reconsider ever watching the parade in person.
+Thankfully nobody has ever been killed by a runaway float, though after reading this you might reconsider attending the parade in person.

 Recommended Videos